Facebook Pixel

 Her desire to snuff out injustice and help people only grew as she got older.

 After graduating, Dawn was hired in 2009 by Prosecutors Dan Kasaris and Mark Bennett to serve as Office Manager of a multi-jurisdictional Mortgage Fraud Task Force.
+While her dream job was to work with the FBI, she was thrilled to be involved with the justice space.

 When she wasn’t at work, Dawn was an avid volunteer with multiple groups, namely a disabled children’s sports group and a food kitchen.
 On her lunch hour, she’d go to the local mall, buy roses, and pass them out to people who she thought needed them.